Skip to main

 • Check out resources to start, expand, or save an existing language program via ACTFL's site.
 For more ideas, please also visit ACTFL’s State Advocacy Goals resource page.

-Advocacy is a craft honed with experience: the more you do it, the more natural it becomes.
+Advocacy is a craft honed with experience: The more you do it, the more natural it becomes.
 By setting some simple goals, you can start making a difference today—and meeting some amazing fellow advocates in the process.